 As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

-When you think of animals who love water, birds probably aren’t at the top of the list.
+Birds probably aren’t at the top of the list of animals who love water.
 After all, you typically see them flying, not swimming.
-However, they do like water, which is why you can attract them into your yard if you buy the best bird bath suited for your local wildlife.
+However, they like water, so you can attract them into your yard if you buy the best bird bath suited for your local wildlife.

 But you shouldn’t choose just any birdbath.
-You should choose the one that’s best for your particular yard, your local birds, and your personal taste.
-There are many different types, which is why picking the best bird bath can be a bit of a challenge.
+You should choose the one best for your particular yard, local birds, and taste.
+There are many different types, so picking the best bird bath can be challenging.

 What Is a Bird Bath?

-Before you start your search for the best bird bath, you might want to know exactly what a bird bath is.
+Before you search for the best bird bath, you might want to know exactly what a bird bath is.
 You may think it’s just a place where birds take baths.
-This is somewhat true, but it’s actually more than that.
+This is somewhat true, but it’s more than that.

-Essentially, a bird bath is a large container full of water that attracts birds.
+A bird bath is a large container full of water attracting birds.
 Some can be quite ornate, while others are simple.
-They come in all different forms and designs, and the one that’s best for your yard depends on your taste and climate.
+They come in all different forms and designs, and the one best for your yard depends on your taste and climate.

 Bird baths can be made from all sorts of different materials.
 The most common materials are plastic, concrete, and ceramic.
 However, there are also many bird baths made of glass, mosaics of stone or shell, marble, and different types of metal.